apigear-io/apigear-docs/docs/maker/symbols.md

 - **description**: string
   - test to describe the element
 - **meta**: object
-  - free form data, evaluated by the technology blueprint
+  - free form data, evaluated by the technology template
 - **kind**: string
   - one of [module, interface, struct, enum, property, operation, signal]